Hello and welcome to my site. I am a counsellor in Bristol and online.

 1

-Contact me using the form below.
-You can include some detail about why you're looking for counselling, but it's not necessary.
+Contact me using the form below including a little detail about why you're looking for counselling.

 2

-I will respond (usually the same day) with my availability and if something works we can set up an initial session.
+I will respond (usually the same day) with my availability and if something works we can set up an initial no obligation session.

 3